 Excessive overjet is an orthodontic disorder in which the lower teeth are too far behind the upper front teeth.
-It is a structural problem in which the molars are improperly aligned, or the upper and lower jaw bones are unbalanced.
+Usually, the upper teeth are protruded to the extent that the upper and lower teeth have no contact.
 It can be made worse by thumb and finger sucking.

-If left untreated, overjet can cause the following orthodontic issues:
+If left untreated, excessive overjet can cause the following orthodontic issues:

 - Premature wear

 An underbite, also referred to as mandibular prognathism, is an orthodontic disorder in which the lower front teeth extend outwards beyond the upper front teeth.
 Underbites are caused by the undergrowth of the upper jaw or the overgrowth of the lower jaw.